Carly Fiorina: Foreign and military policy

 Fiorina has criticized the international nuclear agreement with Iran, saying that Iran is "at the heart" of evil in the Middle East; that the agreement is a "flawed deal"; and that "there is a lot of reason to be suspicious" of it.
 Fiorina also suggested that verification provisions in the agreement were insufficient and that approval of the agreement by the international community and the U.S.'s negotiating partners was suspect because Russia and China have an interest in gaining access to Iran's economy and the European Union "has negotiated, frankly, a number of weak deals."
 Fiorina opposes the normalization of U.S.-Cuba relations, telling Hugh Hewitt that if elected she would close the U.S. embassy in Havana.

 In a January 2015 discussion with an Iowa political blogger, Fiorina said of the Chinese: "They're not terribly imaginative.
 They're not entrepreneurial.
 They don't innovate.
 That's why they're stealing our intellectual property."
 Fiorina supports keeping the Guantanamo Bay detention camp in Cuba open.
-In September 2015, Fiorina "offered a vigorous defense of CIA waterboarding," a tactic used by the United States during the George W. Bush-era War on Terror.
+In September 2015, Fiorina "offered a vigorous defense of CIA waterboarding", a tactic used by the United States during the George W. Bush-era war on terror.
 Fiorina's interest in national security issues led to her name being floated for the position of director of national intelligence by Donald Trump during the 2016 transition period.

+In a September 16, 2015 Republican presidential debate, Fiorina was asked how she would deal with Russia and its prime minister, Vladimir Putin, if she were elected.
+Fiorina replied, "'Having met Vladimir Putin, I wouldn't talk to him at all.
+We've talked way too much to him.
+What I would do, immediately, is begin rebuilding the Sixth Fleet, I would begin rebuilding the missile defense program in Poland, I would conduct regular, aggressive military exercises in the Baltic states.
+I'd probably send a few thousand more troops into Germany.
+Vladimir Putin would get the message'".